What is the Spirit of Joy Meaning | Bringing God into your Situations

 God, Himself loves those who are cheerful and do things cheerfully.
 Bible says God loves a cheerful giver.
 “So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver” (2 Corinthians 9:7).
 Every service that must be done or offered to God must come from this state of cheerfulness.

 7 Examples of Joy in the Bible

 Bible has some specific characters who exemplified joy during their pilgrimages on earth.
-Some of them had gone through circumstances that challenged their faith but God made them laughed at the end.
+Some of them had gone through circumstances that challenged their faith but God made them laugh in the end.

 The lives of these ones are a true testament that God fails no man.
-These are the true spirit of joy meaning.
 If we practice joy the way they did, we will have their kinds of results.

 1. Sarah: “Now Abraham was one hundred years old when his son Isaac was born to him.
 And Sarah said, “God has made me laugh, and all who hear will laugh with me.”
 (Genesis 21:5-6).

 Sarah had gone past the age of conception and delivery but God showed up to make her laugh.
 It’s in God’s nature to give the latest for the late.
 Whenever it’s appearing late, if you can hold on to God, the latest miracles will come your way.

 God will always compensate you for waiting on Him with incredible miracles.
 The son Issac which God gave Sarah eventually became the heir of the world.
 What a miracle!